smeredith/smeredith.github.io/_posts/2016-10-22-freebsd-dell-inspiron-e1505-laptop.md

 I needed a wired network connection to complete the installation, so I attached to an ethernet network before performing the installation.

 In the "Distribution Select" dialog, I added "src" to the already selected "ports" option.
-The primary reason for this was so that I could later build the WiFi card firmware, which requires these file.

 In the "Partitioning" dialog, I selected "Auto (ZFS)" and took the defaults.
 "Auto (UFS)" will also work.